 Bike parking is available on the perimeter of Grant and Millennium Parks.
 Visit the Chicago Bicycle Program for maps, safety, and other information.

-To request a reasonable accommodation, please contact DCASE at email@example.com.
-A minimum of 72 hours advance notice is required.
+To request a reasonable accommodation, please contact DCASE at DCASEAccess@cityofchicago.org.
+Advance notice a minimum of 72 hours is required.

-Where is the transportation drop off and pick up located?
-For Paratransit and vehicles transporting people with disabilities, the drop off and pick up location is at the southeast corner of Monroe and Columbus.
+Transportation drop off and pick up location: For Paratransit and vehicles transporting people with disabilities, the drop off and pick up location is at the southeast corner of Balbo and Columbus.

-Where can I park?
-Accessible parking is available in Millennium Garages (5 S. Columbus Drive) please visit: Millennium Park Garages for details & pre-purchase parking discounts.
+Parking locations: Accessible parking is available in Millennium Garages (5 S. Columbus Drive.)
+Please visit Millennium Park Garages for details & to pre-purchase parking discounts.

 An accessible unit will be placed on each end of the porta-potty rows.
 There will a hand washing station with a foot and hand pump across from one of the accessible units.

-Medical attention is available at the First Aid Trailer located south of Congress and west of Columbus.
+Medical attention is available at the First Aid Trailer located at the northwest corner of Ida B. Wells and Columbus.